cguth7/cguth7.github.io/_posts/2020-10-20-game-theory-foundation.md

 $$
 3. Accumulate regrets after each game and update the strategy

-Let's consider Player 1 playing a fixed RPS strategy of Rock 40%, Paper 30%, Scissors 30% and Player 2 playing using regret matching.
+Let's consider Player 1 playing a fixed rock paper scissors strategy of Rock 40%, Paper 30%, Scissors 30% and Player 2 playing using regret matching.
 So Player 1 is playing almost the equilibrium strategy, but a little bit biased on favor of Rock.

 Let's look at a sequence of plays in this scenario that were generated randomly.